Best Film for the Nikon F4

-You will find limited choices for where to process 35mm film.
-For a more complete explanation of the possible choices go to my guide on Where to Get Film Developed.
+There are only a few possibilities for where to get film developed.
+For a more extensive explanation of the options go to my guide on Where to Get Film Developed.

 WARNING: Pharmacies and big box stores do not develop film locally.
-They mail the film off-site to be processed by a 3rd party.
-As a result, you won't get your processed negatives back.
+They mail film off to be processed by a 3rd party.
+This means that, you will not receive your negatives back.

 - Develop Film at Home